mehiskork/gym-app-mvp/docs/account-deletion-design.md

 # Account Deletion Design

-TrainFrame needs a clear account deletion path for release readiness and user trust.
-This document defines the intended behavior before implementation so the backend, mobile app, and Play readiness work can be reviewed against the same target.

-This document records the implemented TrainFrame deletion behavior and the remaining Play production decisions.
+This document records the implemented TrainFrame account deletion/recreation behavior and the remaining Play production decisions.

 ## Purpose